awused/wallpapers/README.md

 ## Offsets
 Using Vertical or Horizontal values, as decimal percentages (due to TOML limitations they must include a decimal component) can give you fine-grained control over exactly how much you translate an image up/down or right/left.

 You can only specify Horizontal or Vertical, not both at once, and any offset can instead be done using a crop.
-Offsets can be slightly more efficient than cropping, but not substantially. <!-- TODO - until I implement interactive previews, where they'll be massively more efficient than cropping -->
+Offsets are more efficient than cropping in interactive mode, while still handling the majority of problematic wallpapers.